-Previously, Rachael was assistant publicist at HarperOne, where she helped work on publicity campaigns for Sidney Poitier and Mariel Hemingway, among others.
-She has contributed to several online publications, including Yahoo!
-Health, Archetype Me, Thatsfit, and Examiner.
-In her early days, Rachael founded and self-published a magazine called Pleach.
-Currently, she publishes a blog about life in the Bay Area and “guest edits” friends’ manuscripts.
+Previously, Rachael was an assistant publicist at HarperOne, where she worked on book campaigns for Sidney Poitier and Mariel Hemingway, among others.
+In her early days, she founded and self-published a magazine called Pleach.

-Rachael graduated with honors from Ithaca College with a BA in Sociology, Writing, and Art.
-A wide range of passions has led to forays in sheep farming, homeless advocacy, aromatherapy, acting, art instruction, and grape stomping.
-She enjoys yoga, travel, photography, art, and collecting records.
+Rachael graduated with honors from Ithaca College where she earned a bachelor’s degree in sociology and minored in writing and art.
+A wide range of passions has led her to forays into farming, homelessness advocacy, aromatherapy, acting, art instruction, and winemaking.

 Robert joined the editorial team at Healthline in April of 2012 and manages custom content initiatives as well as general content across Healthline.com.
 Prior to joining Healthline, Robert held several editorial and marketing positions at Yahoo! where he developed consumer-focused content for a number of Yahoo! properties, including Autos, Real Estate, Travel, and Tech as well as the Yahoo! homepage.
 Robert got his start as a writer and editor working in the music industry with Avid Technology and Penton Media.